Jared C. Nicholson

-Jared C. Nicholson (born December 3, 1985) is the 58th Mayor of Lynn, Massachusetts.
+Jared C. Nicholson (born December 3, 1985) is the 59th Mayor of the City of Lynn, Massachusetts.

 Early life and education

 Nicholson was born on December 3, 1985, in Framingham, Massachusetts to Stephen and Lindsay Nicholson.
+He and his younger brother were raised in Sudbury.
 He attended Lincoln-Sudbury Regional High School, graduating in 2004.
 He went on to graduate from Princeton University summa cum laude in the Princeton School of Public and International Affairs in 2008.
-He earn his Juris Doctor cum laude from Harvard Law School in 2014, where he was Executive Director of the Harvard Legal Aid Bureau.
+He earned his Juris Doctor cum laude from Harvard Law School in 2014, where he was Executive Director of the Harvard Legal Aid Bureau.
 Nicholson is bilingual in English and Spanish.

 Career

 Nicholson received the Skadden Fellowship out of Harvard Law School, and designed, launched, and led a new community economic development practice in Lynn, Massachusetts.
 Here he represented underserved communities in entrepreneurial and small business legal matters.
 He also helped make recommendations adopted by the Lynn City Council to support economic development in the city.
-In 2016 he was elected to the Lynn School Committee, serving three two year terms.
-During that time he helped develop a new initiative for students across the district to learn job skills after school, and founded the city's wrestling team.
+In 2016 he was elected to the Lynn School Committee, serving three two-year terms.
+During that time, he helped develop a new initiative for students across the district to learn job skills after school, and founded the city's wrestling team.

 Since 2016, Nicholson, who wrestled at Princeton, has hosted a beach wrestling tournament every summer to support Lynn wrestling.
 Prior to being elected Mayor, Nicholson worked as a business lawyer for startups at Latham & Watkins and later as a law professor at Northeastern University, where he worked with and researched small businesses.
+He stopped teaching once elected as Mayor.